fleetdm/fleet/articles/fleet-is-abuzz-for-macdevops-yvr-2023.md

 [![MacDevOps:YVR June 21-22, 2023](../website/assets/images/articles/fleet-is-abuzz-for-macdevops-yvr-2023@2x.png)](https://mdoyvr.com/)

 _Pun Warning: If puns give you the heebie-jeebies, we apologize.
-MacDevOps:YVR has bee 🐝 theme this year, and we frankly couldn't help ourselves.
+MacDevOps:YVR has a bee 🐝 theme this year, and we frankly couldn't help ourselves.
 That's all._

 The MacDevOps:YVR Conference (MDOYVR) is humming back to life in the hive of downtown Vancouver, British Columbia, Canada, June 21-22, 2023.
 This unique, hive-minded event spans two days, specifically tailored for Mac Admins eager to infuse DevOps into their honeycomb of services.
 MDOYVR is the place where 100 Mac worker bees - admins, security engineers, and developers - swarm together to share the nectar of knowledge, emphasizing the sweetness of open-source software.
 Fleet Device Management is buzzing with excitement to sponsor MDOYVR, as well as the pre-conference mixer.
 Fleet is also hosting a honey of a pre-conference workshop.
 Tune in to catch what's creating all the buzz.

-This conference hosts a killer swarm of speakers, including the brightest drones from Google, Facebook, Dropbox, Square, Airbnb, and Uber.
+This conference hosts a killer swarm of speakers, including the brightest drones from Meta, Airbnb, Disney, Block, and more.
 Expect to hear talks on topics such as:

 * How to infuse DevOps in a Mac hive
 * Top nectar for managing Mac devices in the cloud